Referrals—otherwise known as getting someone you know to give you warm leads to new prospects—are valuable for salespeople in all industries.

 If you pitch a prospect and they turn you down, don't just bolt out the door.
 Get a referral or two, and you'll have changed a loss into a win.

-A lot of sales fall through not because the prospect hates you or your product, but because they just aren't a good fit.
+A lot of sales fall through not because the prospect dislikes you or your product, but because they just aren't a good fit.
 In that case, it's the perfect opportunity to find out if they know someone who is a good fit.
-Don't assume the prospect hates you and your product - after all, you have nothing to lose by asking!
+Don't assume the prospect doesn't like you and your product.
+You have nothing to lose by asking.

-Literally anyone you meet under any circumstances can give you a referral.
+Literally, anyone you meet under any circumstances can give you a referral.
 After all, the average person knows in excess of 250 other people.
 Do you really think that none of those hundreds of people are a good fit for your products?

-Of course not.
-Ask everyone—your dry-cleaner, your accountant, your neighbor, even the person standing behind you in the supermarket checkout.
-You'll be amazed how many leads will drop into your lap as a result of a brief conversation.
+Ask everyone—your dry-cleaner, accountant, neighbor, even the person standing behind you in the supermarket checkout.
+You'll be amazed at how many leads will drop into your lap as a result of a brief conversation.